mattwhitfield/Unitverse/docs/index.md

 ## Contributing ✋

 Any contributions are welcome.
 Code.
 Feedback on what you like or what could be better.
-Please feel free to fork the repo and make changes, the license if MIT so you're pretty much free to do whatever you like.
+Please feel free to fork the repo and make changes, the license is MIT so you're pretty much free to do whatever you like.
 For more information, please see the [contributing section](contributing.md).
 You can get started by visiting the [Unitverse GitHub repo](https://github.com/mattwhitfield/Unitverse).